-Describe the general organisation of the court system for civil litigation.
+1 Describe the general organisation of the court system for civil litigation.

-The organisation is governed by cantonal law (article 3 et seq of the Swiss Civil Procedure Code, CPC).
+The organisation is governed by cantonal law (article 3 et seq of the Swiss Civil Procedure Code (CPC)).
 Generally, each canton has a conciliation authority and a first and second instance court.
 Decisions of the last cantonal instance are appealable to the Federal Supreme Court if certain requirements are met (article 72 of the Federal Supreme Court Act (FSCA)).

 In principle, civil courts are competent for all civil law disputes.
-As the cantons are free to organise the jurisdiction ratione materiae, some cantons have established first instance courts that only hear specific types of civil disputes (eg, for matters of employment or rental law).
+As the cantons are free to organise the jurisdiction ratione materiae, some cantons have established first instance courts that only hear specific types of civil disputes (eq. for matters of employment or rental law).

-For certain complex matters - inter alia, IP law disputes (with the exception of disputes relating to certain aspects of patents for which the Swiss Federal Patent Court has exclusive jurisdiction, see below), cartel law disputes, disputes on the use of a business name - there is, as provided for by statute, the jurisdiction of a sole cantonal court (article 5 CPC).
+For certain complex matters - inter alia, IP law disputes, cartel law disputes, disputes on the use of a business name - there is, as provided for by statute, the jurisdiction of a sole cantonal court (article 5 CPC).
 Certain cantons, inter alia, Zurich, established a commercial court that is the sole cantonal instance for commercial disputes when the requirements provided for in article 6 CPC are fulfilled.
 In cases where only the defendant is registered in a commercial register, the plaintiff may choose between the commercial and the ordinary court.